This is a look at the Supreme Logo and the history behind the business.

-Catering to the underground culture of skateboarding, hip hop, and rock, the skateboarding and apparel brand Supreme has carved out a very successful niche for its products.
-Today, Supreme has established itself as one of the most popular streetwear brands in the world, boasting major collaborations with companies such as Nike, North Face, Playboy, and many others as well as record-breaking sellout times of its newly released products.
+Catering to the underground culture of skateboarding, hip hop, and rock, the skateboarding, and apparel brand Supreme has carved out a very successful niche for its products.
+Today, Supreme has established itself as one of the most popular streetwear brands and logos in the world, boasting major collaborations with companies such as Nike, North Face, Playboy, and many others as well as record-breaking sellout times of its newly released products.

-Given the enormous amount of success that the brand has enjoyed over the past few years alone, it should come as little surprise that the Supreme logo is now one of the most recognizable logos in the streetwear industry.
+Given the enormous amount of success that the brand and logo has enjoyed over the past few years alone, it should come as little surprise that the Supreme logo is now one of the most recognizable logos in the street-wear industry.
 The story of how Supreme established this level of success as well how their iconic logo came to be, though, is one that contains both high-points of astounding success as well as instances of considerable controversy.

-The Origins of Supreme
+The History of Supreme

 The very first Supreme store was opened by James Jebbia in downtown Manhattan in 1994.
 This very first store featured a unique layout that was designed with skaters in mind.
 The products in the store were placed around its perimeter, leaving plenty of open space in the store for skaters to skate around the store while they browsed through its products.